 You can blame leadership, or a culture of ‘poor follow up’ or any other systemic ill.
 Not obvious, by the way, in that particular client.
 But chances are the reasons are more primal and only understood from an anthropological perspective.

 Most inefficient processes that stay in place in defiance of logic, and that seem to be resistant to modification, may be so stable because they are very effective.
-At something else, that is.
-Their efficiency as processes may be low and frustrating, but they may be very effective as rituals.
+And something else, their efficiency as processes may be low and frustrating, but they may be very effective as rituals.

 The consultants brought in were not anthropologists, so they did not see the same world as anthropologists do.
 They were (very good) experts in ‘plumbing efficiency’ and discovered that the decision making pipes of the company had many of those pipes, many turns, many twists, many loops and many itineraries.
 They saw the process, not the ritual.

-Part of a ritual is its intrinsic perseverance. ”The presentation’ (the nomadic expedition) comes back via those twisted and convoluted pipes that the simplicity consultants hated, only to say that all is very well, good job, could you please cut the budget by 10%?
+Part of a ritual is its intrinsic perseverance.
+‘The presentation’ (the nomadic expedition) comes back via those twisted and convoluted pipes that the simplicity consultants hated, only to say that all is very well, good job, could you please cut the budget by 10%?
 That triggers ritual part 2 called ‘we need to find 5 million’.
 And this is a ritual as important as the previous one, now even more challenging.
-In fact, tribe members thrive in those alfa male and alfa female exercises where everybody talks about the difficulty of the task and the ‘hard reality of these times of budget constrains’.
+In fact, tribe members thrive in these alpha male and alpha female exercises where everybody talks about the difficulty of the task and the ‘hard reality of these times of budget constrains’.
 (I have never seen better employee engagement than a bunch of executives finding cuts in budgets).

 In fact, that would be the equivalent of saying to the chiefs, for goodness sake, stop dancing around the fire praying for rain; have you not seen the weather forecast?
 It will rain on Thursday.